-New schedules will be available on our website by August 1, 2017 and printed schedules will be available on buses by the week of August 7, 2017.
-NextBus predictions may be impacted by the service changes for the week following August 14th.
-Please refer to printed and online schedules during this time.
+New schedules will be available at chtransit.org by Aug.
+1, 2017 and printed schedules will be available on buses by the week of Aug.
+7, 2017.
+NextBus predictions may be impacted by the service changes for the week following Aug.
+14. Please refer to printed and online schedules during this time.

 Updating the Bus Fleet